 Further, these laws change over time.
 For instance, revised laws have changed how parties divide pensions and retirement funds.
 New cases that are published also influence just how we approach these issues.
 It’s best to have a family law lawyer on your side to guide you through the process.

-Working with a forensic accountant and specialized appraisers/valuators can be quite necessary to pinpoint a fair, accurate valuation.
+Working with a forensic accountant and specialized appraisers/valuators can be quite necessary to pinpoint a fair, accurate Ontario asset valuation.

 Misrepresentations and oversights